 The government is willing to pay for all fair and reasonable costs within the constraints of their guidelines.
 In general, you will need to know whether a cost is allowable (as a direct or indirect expense) or unallowable.
 You will need to set up and maintain an acceptable accounting system.
 And it is your responsibility to keep meticulous supporting documentation in order to demonstrate your accumulated project costs to a government auditor.

-When the technical specifications of the work to be done can’t be clearly defined, as is the case with the majority of R & D projects, the government will typically use a cost-reimbursable award vehicle.
-This is considered a high-risk “level of effort” contract because the government will pay the awardee’s cost of performance whether the outcome of the project is satisfactory or not.
+When the technical specifications of the work to be done can’t be clearly defined, as is the case with the majority of R & D projects, the government will use a cost-reimbursable award vehicle.
+This is considered a high-risk “level of effort” contract because of the potential for cost escalation because the government will pay the grantee’s cost of performance whether the outcome of the project is satisfactory or not.

 In most businesses, the higher the risk, the greater the need for oversight.
 The same is true of the government.
 If you have a cost-reimbursable award, you need to understand which regulations apply to your situation—there are literally thousands of pages.
-More important, the government does not protect your interests.
+The government does not protect your interests.
 You do.

 Is it important to understand that with cost-type awards the government has financial recourse back to you until all audits are done and the project is closed-out.
 Getting this wrong can be extremely expensive.